SmartlyDressedGames/Unturned-Docs/items/backpack-asset.rst

 Backpack Assets
 ===============

-The ItemBackpackAsset class is used by clothing items occupying the "backpack" slot.
-Backpacks can be worn by players and zombies.
+Backpacks are created from the ItemBackpackAsset class.
+They can be worn by players and zombies, and occupy the player's "backpack" slot.

 Game Data File
 --------------